rubyide/vscode-ruby/readme.md

 ## Autocomplete

-To enable method completion in ruby: `gem install rcodetools`.
+To enable method completion in ruby: `gem install solargraph`.
 You may need to restart Visual Studio Code the first time.

 ```ruby
 [1, 2, 3].e #<= Press CTRL-Space here
 ```

+See the [Solargraph extension](https://marketplace.visualstudio.com/items?itemName=castwide.solargraph) for more information about code completion and inline documentation.

 ## Go to definition